IBM-Cloud/ansible-collection-ibm/docs/ibm_container_vpc_cluster.rst

     A standard cloud object storage instance CRN to back up the internal registry in your OpenShift on VPC Gen 2 cluster

-  master_status (False, str, None)
-    None

-  name (True, str, None)
-    (Required for new resource) The cluster name

-  worker_count (False, int, 1)
-    Number of worker nodes in the cluster

-  tags (False, list, None)
-    List of tags for the resources

-  master_url (False, str, None)
-    None

-  private_service_endpoint_url (False, str, None)
-    None

-  crn (False, str, None)
-    CRN of resource instance

-  ingress_hostname (False, str, None)
-    None

-  resource_crn (False, str, None)
-    The crn of the resource

-  vpc_id (True, str, None)
-    (Required for new resource) The vpc id where the cluster is

-  kube_version (False, str, None)
-    Kubernetes version

-  disable_public_service_endpoint (False, bool, False)
-    Boolean value true if Public service endpoint to be disabled

-  resource_group_name (False, str, None)
-    The resource group name in which resource is provisioned

-  service_subnet (False, str, None)
-    Custom subnet CIDR to provide private IP addresses for services

-  resource_status (False, str, None)
-    The status of the resource

-  pod_subnet (False, str, None)
-    Custom subnet CIDR to provide private IP addresses for pods

-  resource_group_id (False, str, None)
-    ID of the resource group.

-  ingress_secret (False, str, None)
-    None

-  public_service_endpoint_url (False, str, None)
-    None

-  state_ (False, str, None)
-    None

-  albs (False, list, None)
-    None

-  resource_name (False, str, None)
-    The name of the resource

-  flavor (True, str, None)
-    (Required for new resource) Cluster nodes flavour

   zones (True, list, None)
     (Required for new resource) Zone info

   wait_till (False, str, IngressReady)
     wait_till can be configured for Master Ready, One worker Ready or Ingress Ready

-  resource_controller_url (False, str, None)
-    The URL of the IBM Cloud dashboard that can be used to explore and view details about this cluster

   id (False, str, None)